All About Luv: Commercial performance

-The album debuted at number five on the US Billboard 200 with 52,000 album-equivalent units, including 50,000 pure album sales on its first week.
-It is the group's first entry on the chart, although not their first on Billboard charts overall.
-It also debuted at number seven on the US Rolling Stone Top 200 with 41,600 album-equivalent units, including 38,400 pure album sales on its first week, marking Monsta X's first entry on the chart.
+The album debuted at number five on the US Billboard 200 with 52,000 album-equivalent units, including 50,000 pure album sales on the first week.
+It is the group's first entry on the chart, although not their first on the Billboard charts overall.
+It also debuted at number seven on the US Rolling Stone Top 200 with 41,600 album-equivalent units, including 38,400 pure album sales on the first week, marking Monsta X's first entry on the chart.